Skip to main content

 Create launch.json Update launch.json

-The ${command:sweetpad.debugger.getAppPath} variable is resolved at runtime to the path of the app most recently built by SweetPad—this is required by CodeLLDB to attach to the simulator.
-See the CodeLLDB manual for all available options.
+The ${command:sweetpad.debugger.getAppPath} variable resolves at runtime to the path of the app most recently built by SweetPad — CodeLLDB needs it to attach to the simulator.
+See the CodeLLDB manual for the full set of options.

 1. Launch the app.
 Start the iOS Simulator and run SweetPad › Launch from the Build panel.